-Custom counters are made of high-end synthetic marble or ceramic tile.
+Custom counters are high-end synthetic marble or ceramic tile.

-High-quality appliances, a second oven, built-in vent hood, and a tap for boiling water are common custom grade finishings.
+High-quality appliances, a second oven, a built-in vent hood, and a tap for boiling water are common custom-grade finishings.
 Bathrooms will have features such as a spa tub, colored enamel, two sinks, marble countertops, solid wood cabinets, two recessed mirror cabinets, and recessed toilet paper holders.

 Typically, custom interiors have the maximum number of high-quality fixtures, expensive lighting, and professional craftsmanship.

-A combination of high-end solid hardwood flooring, tiles, and vinyl is common for custom grade homes.
+A combination of high-end solid hardwood flooring, tiles, and vinyl is typical for custom grade homes.